Construction on the new Memphis Brooks Museum of Art Downtown can continue “full steam ahead” after a court ruling Friday.

 Malco has been getting a lot of Indian movies over the last couple of years.
 This one promises to be different.
 It’s not a Bollywood song-and-dance film, as much as we love them.
 Kalki 2898 is the most expensive film ever made in India, weighing in at an impressive $6 billion rupees (approximately $72 million).
 It’s a sci fi epic inspired by Hindu mythology which is intended to kick off a Marvel-style cinematic universe.
 And it looks pretty cool.

-While the City of Memphis has allocated $30 million to Memphis Area Transit Authority (MATA) for fiscal year 2025 (FY25), questions still remain regarding the organization’s $60 million deficit.
+While the city of Memphis has allocated $30 million to Memphis Area Transit Authority (MATA) for fiscal year 2025 (FY25), questions remain regarding the organization’s $60 million deficit.

-During the June 2024 MATA Board of Commissioners meeting on Wednesday, several members of the public expressed their disdain.
-Prior to the meeting organizations such as Citizens for Better Service and Memphis Bus Riders Union said they were unhappy with the organization’s previous ways of addressing the issue.
+During the June 2024 MATA Board of Commissioner meeting on Wednesday, several members of the public expressed their concern for the deficit.
+Prior to the meeting, organizations such as Citizens for Better Service and Memphis Bus Riders Union said they were unhappy with the organization’s previous ways of addressing the issue.

-During their hearing, MATA also said they were committed to increasing revenue and “refining [its] process of spending.”
-At the board meeting, MATA interim CEO Bacarra Mauldin said the council would be more involved with all organizations and agencies receiving money from the city.
+During the meeting, the transportation agency did not directly address the deficit.
+Instead, MATA said they were committed to increasing revenue and “refining [their] process of spending.”
+At the board meeting, MATA interim CEO Bacarra Mauldin said the council would be “more involved” with all organizations and agencies receiving money from the city.

 Shelby County government has allocated $1.2 million towards MATA for FY25, which Mauldin said is “consistent with where they’ve been for the past few years.”
 She noted that while it may seem like a small amount, their consideration in the budget means there is still the “opportunity to move forward.”